Doubly Optimal No-Regret Online Learning in Strongly Monotone Games with Bandit Feedback: Introduction

-\paragraph{Our contributions.} We tackle the problem of no-regret learning in strongly monotone games with bandit feedback and settle the above open problem by establishing that the convergence rate of $\tilde{O}(1/T^{1/2})$ -- and hence minimax optimal (up to log factors) -- is achievable.
-More specifically, we start by studying (in Section~\ref{sec:SA}) single-agent learning with bandit feedback -- in particular bandit convex optimization-- and develop an eager variant of the barrier based family of online convex bandit optimization algorithms~\citep{Saha-2011-Improved, Hazan-2014-Bandit, Dekel-2015-Bandit}.
-We establish that the algorithm achieves the minimax optimal regret bound of $\tilde{O}(\sqrt{T})$.
-Next, extending to multi-agent learning settings, we show that if all agents employ this optimal no-regret learning algorithm (see Algorithm~\ref{Alg:MA} in Section~\ref{sec:MA}), then the joint action converges in last iterate to the unique Nash equilibrium at a rate of $\tilde{O}(1/T^{1/2})$.
-As such, we provide the first online convex bandit learning algorithm (with continuous action) that is doubly optimal (up to log factors): it achieves optimal regret in single-agent settings under strongly convex cost functions and optimal convergence rate to Nash in multi-agent settings under strongly monotone games.
-Finally, we conduct extensive experiments on Cournot competition, Kelly auction and distributed regularized logistic regression in Section~\ref{sec:experiments}.
-The numerical results demonstrate that our algorithm outperforms the-state-of-the-art multi-agent FKM algorithm.
+We tackle the problem of no-regret learning in strongly monotone games with bandit feedback and settle the above open problem by establishing that the convergence rate of $\tilde{O}(nT^{-1/2})$ -- and hence minimax optimal (up to log factors) -- is achievable.
+More specifically, we start by studying (in Section~\ref{sec:SA}) single-agent learning with bandit feedback -- in particular with smooth and strongly concave reward functions -- and develop a mirror descent variant of the barrier-based family of bandit learning algorithms.
+We establish that the algorithm achieves the minimax optimal regret bound of $\tilde{\Theta}(n\sqrt{T})$ where $n \geq 1$ is the problem dimension.
+As such, our algorithm outperforms the FKM algorithm for the same setting in terms of regret\footnote{~\citet{Agarwal-2010-Optimal} also showed that the FKM algorithm achieves a regret bound of $\tilde{O}(n\sqrt{T})$ but for the special setting where the action set $\XCal = \br^n$.
+In general, the regret bound is $\tilde{O}(n^{2/3}T^{2/3})$ as mentioned before.}.

+Extending to multi-agent learning in strongly monotone games, we show that if all players employ this optimal no-regret learning algorithm (see Algorithm~\ref{Alg:MA}), the joint action converges in the last iterate to the unique Nash equilibrium at a rate of $\tilde{O}(nT^{-1/2})$.
+As such, we provide the first bandit learning algorithm (with continuous action) that is doubly optimal (up to log factors): it achieves optimal regret in single-agent settings under smooth and strongly concave reward functions and optimal convergence rate to Nash in multi-agent settings under smooth and strongly monotone games.
+We also provide numerical results on Cournot competition and Kelly auction in Section~\ref{sec:experiments}.
+These results demonstrate that our algorithm outperforms the multi-agent FKM algorithm in terms of iteration count.
+Missing proofs and additional experimental results can be found in the appendix.